 As such, Comcast’s example shows us that a consistent brand identity does not only accumulate positive things about your brand.
 The accumulation of negative experiences is also possible, especially if done for a prolonged period of time.

-Our second example here is Mozilla.
+The second participant in our list of inconsistent branding examples is Mozilla.
 For the record, Mozilla Firefox is on the list of the best web browsers in the world.
 It is widely known among internet users, that is for sure.
 This is why there was a lot of confusion when 2017 arrived and Mozilla decided to rebrand itself in a weird way.

 From Mozilla to Moz://a, this change was commented on by the head of the company Tim Murray, as well – he claimed that it was more obvious that Mozilla is an internet company when there’s a part of the URL address in the company’s name.
 This was an explanation for a company that did not need to explain itself on the market.
 And this is how we can attribute it to brand consistency problems, as well – rebranding for the sake of change is not a recipe to success.